jamieiles/oldland-web/index.md

 Included is an instruction set simulator, tools for debugging in gtkwave, a bootloader (and associated bootrom code), lua based debugger, JTAG for hardware.
-There is a GCC retarget for oldland-elf.
+There is a GCC retarget for oldland-elf and a u-boot port that runs in both simulation and on the FPGA.

 The FPGA target is for a DE0 nano and runs at 50MHz, though it should synthesize at &gt;80MHz at the moment.